Ylvauk/hash-tables/README.md

 When a user presses the space bar, you could trigger the hash function on the word, and see if you hash table of correctly spelled words finds a value there!
 If it does, you have spelled the word correctly.
 Otherwise, the word is misspelled.

-**❓ How could we use hash tables to suggest the correct spelling?**
+Also, the v8 javascript engine used by Node.js, Chrome, and other environments uses a hash table to implement Sets and Maps: https://v8.dev/blog/hash-code.

 ___

 ## Essential Questions

 1. What does the hashing algorithm do, and what is the absolute rule it must follow?
-2. What is a hash collision?
+2. What are other qualitities of a good hash function?
-3. Is clustering of data in the hash table a more common occurrence when chaining or probing?
+3. What is a hash collision?